Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A large area of land, often with a house on it.
 **Sentence:** They own a large estate in the countryside.
 **Conversation:**
-A – What does your uncle own?
+A – What does your uncle own
 B – He owns a huge estate with a big house and garden.

 ### Word: Expectation